chamathHirushan/MiniATS/README.md

 ## Compilation

-To compile the project, use the following command:
+To compile the project using g++, use the following command:

 ```bash
 g++ -std=c++17 src/*.cpp -I include -o build/app